Saswankar1/ML/README.md

 ----------------------------------------------------------------------------------------------

-Thank you for contributing!
-Your efforts help make this resource better for everyone. 🚀
+Thank you for contributing! 🚀